32bitkid/refactorman.com/source/_posts/exploring-the-dct-part-i.md

 At first glance, the reconstructed signal appears *similar*.
 However, on closer inspection, you can see they are actually different.
 That is because we threw away some of the smaller, high-frequency coefficients that were subtly adjusting the reconstructed signal.
 Without those frequencies, the new signal drifts away from the original.

-Let's look at them together on the same chart:
+However, compare them together on the same chart:

 <figure class="signal-graph" id="signal-viz-8">
   <figcaption>Both the original signal and reconstructed decompressed signal.</figcaption>
 </figure>

+Not quite the same, but close -- and that's the idea.
+We can use the DCT, to transform our set into a more *compressible* set data that can be reconstructed into a *similar* signal, but not identical.
+We have, however, *lost* some of the original data in the process; that is what is meant by "lossy" compression.

 By adjusting the quantization value (or using a quantization matrix), one can control the balance between compressibility and signal fidelity of the transformation.